 This network will cover almost half of all New Zealand’s freight kilometres travelled.
 The national sites are:

 The sites have been selected based on heavy vehicle volumes and risk profile.
 The highest volume sites are close to major centres, ports or significant highway junctions.
 These sites cover almost half of New Zealand’s freight kilometres travelled.
-It is expected to have all sites operational by December 2020.

 By addressing the impacts of heavy vehicle overloading, the Weigh Right Programme will contribute to increased productivity for compliant operators through fewer weigh station stops.
 It will also support a level playing field across the commercial heavy vehicle industry.